ZTRdiamond/zanixon.db/docs/getVar.md

 # Function: getVar()

-This function is used to get data value with customId from storage that has registered paths
+Get the data from storage or get it from variable in storage with id

 ```js
 db.getVar(id, varName, tableName, dbName, log);